fabioesilveira/Back-end-FAST-FUEL/README.md

 - **Utils** provide reusable helper functions

 This structure makes the code easier to maintain and closer to real production backend architectures.

 ---

+## Deployment

+The Fast Fuel backend API is deployed on **Railway**, which provides cloud hosting for Node.js applications.

+Railway was used to manage the server environment, environment variables, and database connection for the API.

+This allows the backend to run in a production environment and be accessed by the Fast Fuel frontend application.

+---